 If we are really serious about safety, we have to make big improvements in brake adjustment and maintenance.
 Just because our slack adjusters are called “self adjusting” doesn’t mean they always work.
 In fact, we know that they fail to work quite often.
-During the 2015 CVSA road check program, brake system problems accounted for 27.5 percent of out-of-service violations and brakes out of adjustment totaled 15.5 percent of out-of-service violations.
-That makes brakes the No. 1 and No. 2 out-of-service violations.
+During the 2015 CVSA road check program, brake system problems accounted for 27.5% of out-of-service (OOS) violations, and brakes out of adjustment totaled 15.5% of OOS violations.
+That makes brakes the No. 1 and No. 2 OOS violations.

-I’d love to think that the OEMs would adopt this technology and make it standard, but I don’t see that happening anytime soon.
-One day we will have all air disk brakes and won’t need to worry about brake stroke, but that day is still off in the distant future.
+I’d love to think the original equipment manufacturers (OEMs) would adopt this technology and make it standard, but I don’t see that happening anytime soon.
+One day, we will have all air disk brakes and won’t need to worry about brake stroke, but that day is still off in the distant future.
 Right now, we need better education and training.

 I talk to drivers every day that have no idea how to perform this procedure.
 That needs to be addressed in our training programs from the schools to the fleets.
 We all need a “brake.”
 STOP the madness.

 Kevin Rutherford is a business trainer, author of national articles on trucking and finance, small fleet owner and tax preparer and radio host of Trucking Business & Beyond on satellite radio.
 Kevin’s down-to-earth ability to communicate to the professional driver with knowledge, experience and statistics, makes the show the only one of its kind dedicated to the success of the American professional driver.